CPK Insurance

 Coverage can vary, but Minnesota welding businesses often look at general liability for third-party claims, commercial property for building damage and fire risk, inland marine for tools and equipment in transit, and workers' compensation if they have employees.

 If your business has 1 or more employees, Minnesota requires workers' compensation.
-Sole proprietors, partners, and officers of closely held corporations are listed as exemptions in the state data provided.
+Sole proprietors, partners, and officers of closely held corporations may be exempt.

 Pricing can vary based on your work type, number of employees, tools and contractors equipment, whether you work in a shop or on job sites, your property exposures, and the coverages you choose.